MRC PhD Funding – A Guide for 2025 | FindAPhD.com

 There are also some interdisciplinary funding opportunities offered by the MRC in partnership with the Engineering and Physical Sciences Research Council (EPSRC) or the Biotechnology and biological Sciences Research Council (BBSRC).

-The MRC funds around 1,900 PhD studentships each year out of budgets allocated to universities as well as MRC units, institutes and centres.
-A typical MRC PhD studentship has four main components:
+The Medical Research Council (MRC) funds around 1,900 PhD studentships each year through universities, MRC units, institutes and centres.
+A typical MRC PhD studentship includes:

 The MRC Doctoral Training Partnerships (DTPs) are set up by individual research organisations or regional networks.